Newcastle United have finally rid themselves of unpopular owner Mike Ashley...or should I say former owner Mike Ashley.

 Over the past 14 years, they have been relegated down to the Championship twice with the rest of their time in the top flight being spent lingering around the bottom half of the table.

 Newcastle United fans have consistently protested against Ashley's ownership for the past few years with him being unwilling to invest adequately in the squad.

 The likes of Chris Hughton and Rafael Benitez were well-liked as managers of the club, yet they were limited by the actions of Ashley.

 A Saudi Arabian-based group attempted to buy Newcastle United in 2020.
-This was blocked by the Premier League though so the detrimental reign of Ashley continued.
+This was initially blocked by the Premier League and the reign of Ashley continued.
 But on October 7 2021 the takeover was approved.

 2) Ken Bates - Chelsea: 1982-2003